ydvakhilesh/IOTpython/README.md

 # IOTpython
-Contains the code base of DESD
+Contains the code base of DESD IOT Python